KeyNode-Driven Geometry Coding for Real-World Scanned Human Dynamic Mesh Compression: Introduction

+\item \textbf{A Novel Approach to Vertex Motion Modeling:} We propose a KeyNode-driven framework for modeling vertex motion, where each vertex is influenced by a weighted combination of transformations from a sparse set of key nodes.
+Unlike block-based methods, which assign a single rigid motion vector to entire spatial regions, our approach allows fine-grained, non-rigid deformation with per-vertex flexibility.
+This enables more accurate modeling of complex motion while maintaining a compact representation.

-\begin{itemize} \item \textbf{Tackling Topology Variability:} Instead of calculating the motion vector of individual vertices, which can be highly sensitive to changes in topology and scan defects, our method uses the motion of sparse controlling keynodes to represent vertex movement.
-This approach effectively captures the dynamics of the mesh, even with varying topology. \item \textbf{Efficient Handling of Human Motion:} To compute the KeyNode-driven motion vectors, the Keynode-Driven Codec uses a hybrid registration model that combines embedded and isometric deformation, capturing effectively both the rigid and non-rigid complexities of human motion, ensuring fidelity for intricate deformations in both anatomy and clothing. \item \textbf{Effective Temporal Prediction Enhancement:} We propose Octree-based residual coding and a Dual-Direction prediction mode to effectively address prediction errors and better capture the complexities of dynamic human motion over time. \end{itemize}
+\item \textbf{Tackling Topology Variability:} Instead of calculating the motion vector of individual vertices, which can be highly sensitive to changes in topology and scan defects as well as costly in bitrate, our method uses the motion of sparse controlling keynodes to represent vertex movement.
+This approach effectively captures the dynamics of the mesh, even with varying topology. \item \textbf{Efficient Handling of Human Motion:} To compute the KeyNode-driven motion vectors, the Keynode-Driven Codec uses a hybrid registration model that combines embedded and isometric deformation, capturing effectively both the rigid and non-rigid complexities of human motion, ensuring fidelity for intricate deformations in both anatomy and clothing.

+\item \textbf{Compression-aware Key Node Optimization:} Our work is the first to introduce a framework for selecting both the number and position of embedded key nodes in order to balance geometric fidelity with transmission cost.
+Prior embedded deformation work focused only on deformation quality, with no consideration of bitrate. \item \textbf{Residual-aware Octree Design:} Our KeyNode-driven prediction framework produces residuals that naturally cluster in localized surface regions.
+To exploit this structure, we propose an optimization scheme for constructing an unbalanced octree tailored to the spatial distribution of geometric residuals.
+Our approach dynamically balances bitrate and reconstruction accuracy by selectively expanding or pruning tree nodes.